jason-neal/eniric/docs/source/telluric_correction.rst

 The mask for Condition 2 can be created using Atmosphere class

-.. automethod:: Atmosphere.mask
+.. automethod:: Atmosphere.mask_transmission

 Barycentric Motion
 ------------------

-To exclude wavelength regions that will be affected by telluric lines at some point during the year you can extend out the telluric maskk.
+To exclude wavelength regions that will be affected by telluric lines at some point during the year you can extend out the telluric mask.

 .. code-block:: python